magnussolution/magnusbilling7/wiki/en/modules/voucher/voucher.rst

 Quantity
 --------

-| How many vouchers do you want to generate?
+| The amount of VOUCHERS to be generated.